Degri95/School_District_Analysis/README.md

 Using Python with Pandas and Jupyter Notebook to analyze school data.

 ## Overview of the project
 In this project a school board has been notified that the 9th grade testing data for Thomas High School has evidence of academic dishonesty.
-Since we had already completed an analysis of the data, we were tasked with replacing all of the math and reading grades with [NaN](https://pandas.pydata.org/docs/user_guide/missing_data.html) (461 students in total).
+Since we had already completed an analysis of the data, we were tasked with replacing all of the math and reading grades of the affected students with [NaN](https://pandas.pydata.org/docs/user_guide/missing_data.html) (461 students in total).
 After replacing the the data we were asked to performing another analysis and comparing the overall changes.

 We were able change all the 9th Grade values to NaN by using a Numpy method with the following code.